 of architectural history, code evaluation and other skills used daily in the occupation.

-For more information, please contact the Design, Construction and Trades Department
+Design, Construction and Trades Department